 1. Commercial-off-the-shelf offers speed of implementation.
 Helps organizations go-to-market faster with their offerings when compared to implementing a custom solution.

-2. Cost of development is shared across buyers, hence is lesser than custom built product.
+2. Cost of development is shared across buyers, hence is lesser than custom built products.

-3. Making up for the lack of skills to build custom product.
-Business knowledge as well coding skills are rare and expensive.
+3. Making up for the lack of skills to build custom products.
+Business knowledge as well as coding skills are rare and expensive.